wmvanvliet/scientific_writing_tips/grant_writing.md

  - avoid "branching" as much as possible; always prefer continuing an existing line of reasoning over starting a new one.

-### A successful grand application structure
+### A successful grant application structure

-My grand applications all have a similar structure that is centered around the work packages.
+My grant applications all have a similar structure that is centered around the work packages.

 After getting your introduction to the point where you can state what you're going to do (your first sentence in bold), you go over the background information needed to understand each work package.
 When writing the background information, your goal is to get to a single summary sentence explaining what you're going to do in the first work package.